al-kv/ansible-infra/README.md

 # ansible-infra
-“Ansible playbooks and roles to automate WireGuard VPN and monitoring stack deployment.”
+“Ansible playbooks and roles to automate WireGuard VPN, application and monitoring stack deployment.”